Volcanic mountains and a beautiful coastline with stretches of white sand attract visitors to South Korea's southern island of Jeju.

 Why has Jeju reopened its border this time?

-Because of its Travel Bubble, which is an agreement between two or more countries to open up their borders for travel without mandatory quarantine.
+It has created a Travel Bubble or Vaccinated Travel Lane which is an agreement between two or more countries to open up their borders for travel without mandatory quarantine.

 The process of traveling under the agreement varies from country to country.

 However, those who'd like to travel to South Korea need to go through three Covid tests.